 - Lopez-Ortiz, B. I., & Lin, L. (2005, February).
 What makes an online group project work?
 Students’ perceptions before and after an online collaborative problem/project-based learning (PBL) experience.
 International Journal of Instructional Technology and Distance Learning, 2(2). from http://www.itdl.org/Journal/Feb_05/article04.htm

-A Few Books with Information on Group Work Online: (in no way an all-inclusive list)
+A Few Books with Information on Group Work Online

 - Harasim, L. (2007).
 Assessing online collaborative learning: A theory, methodology, and toolset.
 In B. H. Khan (Ed.).Flexible learning in an information society. pp. 282-293.
 Hershey, PA: Information Science Publishing.